prvtllc/cyberinternetlawyerbare/site/content/post/california-computer-crimes.md

 (a) As used in this section:

-(1) &#8220;Property subject to forfeiture&#8221; means any property of the defendant that is a computer, computer system, or computer network, and any software or data residing thereon, if the computer, computer system, or computer network was used in committing a violation of subdivision (c) of Section 502 or violation of Section 502.7 or was used as a repository for the storage of software or data obtained in violation of those provisions.
+(1) Property subject to forfeiture means any property of the defendant that is a computer, computer system, or computer network, and any software or data residing thereon, if the computer, computer system, or computer network was used in committing a violation of subdivision (c) of Section 502 or violation of Section 502.7 or was used as a repository for the storage of software or data obtained in violation of those provisions.
 If the defendant is a minor, it also includes property of the parent or guardian of the defendant.

-(2) &#8220;Sentencing court&#8221; means the court sentencing a person found guilty of violating subdivision (c) of Section 502 or a violation of Section 502.7 or, in the case of a minor found to be a person described in Section 602 of the Welfare and Institutions Code because of a violation of those provisions, the juvenile court.
+(2) Sentencing court means the court sentencing a person found guilty of violating subdivision (c) of Section 502 or a violation of Section 502.7 or, in the case of a minor found to be a person described in Section 602 of the Welfare and Institutions Code because of a violation of those provisions, the juvenile court.

-(3) &#8220;Interest&#8221; means any property interest in the property subject to forfeiture.
+(3) Interest means any property interest in the property subject to forfeiture.

-(4) &#8220;Security interest&#8221; means an interest that is a lien, mortgage, security interest, or interest under a conditional sales contract.
+(4) Security interest means an interest that is a lien, mortgage, security interest, or interest under a conditional sales contract.

 (b) The sentencing court shall, upon petition by the prosecuting attorney, at any time following sentencing, or by agreement of all parties, at the time of sentencing, conduct a hearing to determine whether any property or property interest is subject to forfeiture under this section.
 At the forfeiture hearing, the prosecuting attorney shall have the burden of establishing, by a preponderance of the evidence, that the property or property interests are subject to forfeiture.
 The prosecuting attorney may retain seized property that may be subject to forfeiture until the sentencing hearing.